wolfSSL/wolfssh/README.md

 - Added ECDH Group Exchange with SHA2 hashing and curves nistp256, nistp384, and nistp521.
-- Added ECDSA with SHA2 hashing and curve nistp256.
+- Added ECDSA with SHA2 hashing and curves nistp256, nistp384, and nistp521.
 - Changed the echoserver to allow only one connection, but multiple connections are allowed with a command line option.
 - Added option to echoserver to offer an ECC public key.